Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 <img width="1883" height="945" alt="image" src="https://github.com/user-attachments/assets/c2da06b8-8407-4f43-912f-36a7c5723dc5" />

 ---
-# Production Environment
 ## Provisioning Production Resources Using AWS CloudFormation
-The deployment process began with AWS CloudFormation provisioning a production-grade EC2 instance along with its complete networking infrastructure.
-This included a virtual private cloud, subnets, route tables, an internet gateway, and a security group.
-The EC2 instance, tagged as “webserver,” was designed specifically to host the live application and was intentionally separated from the development environment to maintain a clear boundary.
+The production environment was provisioned using AWS CloudFormation, which deployed a production-grade EC2 instance along with its complete networking infrastructure.
+This included a virtual private cloud, subnets, route tables, an internet gateway and a security group.
+The EC2 instance, tagged as webserver, was designed specifically to host the live application and was intentionally separated from the development environment to maintain a clear boundary.

-Using infrastructure as code, CloudFormation enabled automated and version-controlled deployments.
-Rollback and cleanup policies were configured to prevent failed or partial launches.
-This approach ensured consistent environments and reduced manual errors.
+Using infrastructure as code allowed for automated and version-controlled deployments.
+Rollback and cleanup policies were configured to prevent failed or partial launches, ensuring consistent environments and reducing manual errors.

 ---

 ## Application Deployment with AWS CodeDeploy
-After the application was built and packaged by AWS CodeBuild, deployment to the production EC2 instance was automated using AWS CodeDeploy, completing the continuous integration and delivery pipeline.
-This single EC2 instance, hosted in a dedicated production VPC, ensured isolation from development resources.
+Once the application was built and packaged by AWS CodeBuild, deployment to the production EC2 instance was automated using AWS CodeDeploy.
+This completed the continuous integration and delivery pipeline.
+The EC2 instance, hosted in a dedicated production VPC, ensured isolation from development resources.

 The deployment process was triggered directly by CodeBuild as part of the post-build phase.
-Once the `WAR` file, `appspec.yml`, and supporting scripts were uploaded to an encrypted Amazon S3 bucket, CodeDeploy initiated the deployment using the AllAtOnce strategy.
+After the `WAR` file, `appspec.yml` and supporting scripts were uploaded to an encrypted Amazon S3 bucket, CodeDeploy initiated the deployment using the AllAtOnce strategy.
 This approach replaced the existing application in a single step, resulting in brief but controlled downtime.
 Its simplicity and speed made it well-suited for the lightweight production environment.

 Deployment behavior was defined in the `appspec.yml` file, which specified file mappings and lifecycle event hooks.
 These hooks invoked custom scripts to manage application services:
 - `install_dependencies.sh` installed and configured Apache HTTP Server and Apache Tomcat.